t-hul/semtex-field-utilities/README.md

 - use dataclasses and type annotations
 - use fieldstring naming convention
 - added pytest functionality
+- added read functions to load partial field data (selected fields, zplanes) or allow dynamic access to data storage
+- added Mesh class to store mesh data
+- added plotting module with functions to plot the mesh and create contour plot of a field

 ## Testing
 To run the tests execute